Swordblazer/bloons-balatro-cards/README.md

 no?

-well look no further, here they are anyways
+well look no further, here they are anyways.

+<b><a href="https://github.com/Steamodded/smods">Steammodded</a> is required for this texture pack to work, but given that you're here, I think you'd have it already.</b>

 ## Current Roster